levkk/rwf/docs/docs/encryption.md

 let encrypted = encrypt(&data).unwrap();
 ```

 Any kind of data can be encrypted, as long as it's serializable to an array of bytes.
-Serialization typically be achieved by using [`serde`](https://docs.rs/serde/latest/serde/) or manually.
+Serialization can typically be achieved by using [`serde`](https://docs.rs/serde/latest/serde/).

 Encryption produces a base64-encoded UTF-8 string.
 You can save this string in the database or send it via an insecure medium like email.